-Receipts and records of your car maintenance costs for the previous 12 months will give you a good indication of how much you should budget for in the next year.
-All of these receipts are likely to include the costs of any oil changes, tires repairs, as well as any repairs and servicing you have had to pay for.
+Receipts and records of your car maintenance costs for the previous 12 months will give you a good indication of how much you should budget for next year.
+All these receipts are likely to include the costs of any oil changes, tire rotations, and any additional repairs and servicing you have had to pay for.

-Secondly, you will want to add up all of these maintenance expenses and calculate a total amount.
-To establish a monthly budget and determine how much you should aim to save each month for this financial area, you can divide the total by 12.
-For example, if you have found you have paid approximately $900 in car maintenance fees that year, then it is a good idea to set a budget goal of at least $75 a month.
+Add up all these maintenance expenses to calculate a total annual amount and divide by 12.
+For example, if you paid $900 in car maintenance fees that year, then it’s a good idea to set a budget goal of at least $75 a month.

-On the other hand, if you have already replaced major vehicle components (like the tires or brakes for instance) in the previous year, it is unlikely that you’ll have to replace them again the following year.
-This information can help you realize that your costs may not be as high as in previous years – it will depend on your current vehicle situation.
-A compromise of $100 per month for your car maintenance budget may be sufficient enough to cover these annual costs.
-As you can see, you can rely on these factors to help inform you of how much you should save for each year in order to maintain your vehicle and ensure its reliability.
+On the other hand, if you have already replaced major vehicle components (like the tires or brakes) in the previous year, it is unlikely that you’ll have to replace them again the following year—so your costs may not be as high as in previous years.
+In that case, a compromise of $100 per month for your car maintenance budget may be enough to cover these annual costs.

-Canada Drives has a long standing history of helping drivers obtain the car loans they need to get behind the wheel of a new car.
+Canada Drives has a long-standing history of helping drivers obtain the car loans they need to get behind the wheel of a new car.
 As you learn more about how to properly budget for the cost of a car, you’ll find that owning a vehicle is more affordable than you thought.
 Click here to apply with us for free today!

 Your online application takes only 3 minutes to complete and we only ask for information we actually need.